ImaginaryRonin/Installing-Ubuntu-Linux-on-a-Virtual-Machine-Lab/README.md

 <br>

 #### 4. General VM Integration Check:
-**Test the following VM integrations to ensure Guest Addition functionality:**
+**Test the following VM integrations to ensure Guest Additions functionality:**
    1. Copy a short line of text from Windows.
    2. Paste it into the Ubuntu terminal or a text editor.
    3. Copy a short line of text from Ubuntu.